 3. Remember Omnichannel Distribution

-While you know who your target audience is, everyone interacts with your content differently.
+While you might know who your target audience is, everyone interacts with your content differently.
 This is why you can’t ignore some of these biggest uses of other platforms in the market today.

-4. Chatbots and AI Go Hand in Hand
+4. Chatbots and AI Go Hand-in-Hand

 Chatbots can empower the consumer to not only solve their own problems but also provide you with additional data and feedback to be reviewed by an actual person to better understand your audience’s demand.